 Paul also travelled to North India in 2000 with his teacher TKV Desikachar, his wife Meneka and senior student Sonia Nelson to Badrinath, said to be the most important of the four sites in India’s Char Dham pilgrimage.

-Badrinath was said to be a favourite pilgrimage place of T Krishnamacharya when he lived with his teacher Yogeswarar Rama Mohana Brahmacharya on the shores of Lake Manasoravar in Tibet in the early part of the twentieth century.
+Badrinath was said to be a favourite pilgrimage place of T Krishnamacharya especially when he lived and studied with his Yoga Teacher Yogeswarar Rama Mohana Brahmacharya, most likely on the banks of the Gandaki river in Mustang in the early part of the 20th century.

-In 2001 (Click for Link to Picture Gallery from this Journey) Paul led his first ‘personal journey’ group to the Himalayas.
-They went on a Pañca Kedar in the Garhwal district of the Himalayas to visit the sacred sites of Śiva as depicted in myths around the great Indian story the Mahābhārata.
+In 2001 (Click for Link to Picture Gallery from this Journey) Paul led his first ‘Personal Journey’ group to the Himalayas.
+They embarked on a Pañca Kedar Pilgramage in the Garhwal district of the Himalayas to visit the sacred sites of Śiva as depicted in myths around the great Indian story the Mahābhārata.

-Further group journeys were planned to sacred sources and sites of rivers, mountains and temples in Assam and Mustang.
-However the need to just travel lightly and freely to these sacred places, many of which he had not been to yet has become the greater priority.
+Further group journeys were planned to sacred sources and sites of rivers, mountains and temples.
+However the need to just travel lightly and freely to these sacred places, many of which he had not been to yet, has become the greater priority.
 Whilst appreciating the community and shared experience offered within a group, travelling lightly with only a small backpack offers the type of nourishment that co-ordinating groups around India’s Holy places cannot.
-So Paul decided not to put together any more groups preferring to have the freedom to spontaneously visit these places as and when he wishes.
+So Paul decided not to put together any more groups preferring to have the freedom to spontaneously undertake Yatra to sacred sites as and when he wishes.

-Meanwhile much gratitude for the continuing interest and support of students, especially those who have become spiritual friends and best wishes for your inner and outer journeys towards svatantra into 2013 and beyond.
+Meanwhile much gratitude for the interest and support of students, especially those who have become spiritual friends and best wishes for your inner and outer journeys towards Svatantra into 2020 and beyond.